CooperGidge/SoftPlanner/README.md

 **Note #1:** The `lists` folder **outside** the `dist` folder is for development - for use of the program, you only need the `dist` folder and its contents.

-**Note #2:** Do not move any of the files inside the `dist` folder.
+**Note #2:** Keep all files in the `dist` folder together.
 They need to be in the same folder in order to work properly.